 WVDO will work with the HUD and State MID counties to form the required Citizen Advisory Group(s).
 WVDO will use the CDBG-MIT website and outreach strategies to notify residents of the opportunity to participate.
+WVDO will make an effort to engage protected classes and low-income individuals in these groups through targeted outreach.
 Once the group(s) are established, WVDO will post meeting times and places, agendas, and meeting minutes to the CDBG-MIT website.